jigx-com/jigx-docs/docs/Administration/Solutions/Solution Details.md

 ### Copy Solution

-Making a copy of a solution has many benefits to speed up the development process in an organization.&#x20;
+Making a copy of a solution has many benefits to speed up the development process in an organization.

 ![Create a copy of solution](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/jcvnFx2bvBHvEMwZTp-2u_jm-copysolutionl.png "Create a copy of solution")

 By default, the *Copy Solution* button is not visible.
 To enable this feature follow the steps below:

 1. Navigate to the [Solution Settings](<./Solution Settings.md>) tab.
-2. In the Allow copy of solution dropdown, select either **Within current organization** or **To any organization***.*
+2. In the Allow copy of solution dropdown, select either **Within current organization** or **To any organization**.
-3. Check the **Permit copy of data **if you want to copy the solution's data along with the solution definition.
+3. Check the **Permit copy of data** if you want to copy the solution's data along with the solution definition.
 4. Click **Save**.
 5. Navigate back to the Solution Details tab, the red **Copy Solution** button will be visible.
 6. Click the red **Copy Solution** button, and give the solution a new or updated **title.**